-This table provides a quantitative summary of the representative species composition of the terrestrial core areas relative to the entire landscape.
+This table provides a quantitative summary of the representative species composition of the terrestrial tier 1 and 2 core areas relative to the entire landscape.
 The table contains a single row for each of the 14 representative terrestrial species and the following columns (fields):

 - speciesName = representative species name. - target = conservation target established by the planning team, expressed in terms of the proportion of the species' total current landscape capability targeted for inclusion in the terrestrial core areas.
-However, because we put a constraint on the total area of the landscape in terrestrial core areas (25%), these targets must be viewed as relative weights. - landscapeLc = sum of the species' current (2010) landscape capability index across the entire landscape. - coreLc = sum of the species' current (2010) landscape capability index across the terrestrial core areas. - percentLc = percentage of the species' current (2010) landscape capability index across the entire landscape contained within the terrestrial core areas = coreLc/landscapeLc×100.
+However, because we put a constraint on the total area of the landscape in terrestrial core areas (25%), these targets must be viewed as relative weights. - landscapeLc = sum of the species' current (2010) landscape capability index across the entire landscape. - T1CoreLc = sum of the species' current (2010) landscape capability index across the terrestrial tier 1 core areas. - T1PercentLc = percentage of the species' current (2010) landscape capability index across the entire landscape contained within the terrestrial tier 1 core areas = coreLc/landscapeLc×100. - T2CoreLc = sum of the species' current (2010) landscape capability index across the terrestrial tier 2 core areas (inclusive of tier 1). - T2PercentLc = percentage of the species' current (2010) landscape capability index across the entire landscape contained within the terrestrial tier 2 core areas = coreLc/landscapeLc×100 (inclusive of tier 1).

-Species landscape capability (speciesLc.tif)
+Species landscape capability (speciesLC.tif)

-This GIS product represents the landscape capability index for each of the 14 representative terrestrial wildlife species, provided as separate data layers for each species (see the Appendix for a brief description of each species' landscape capability model).
+This GIS product represents the landscape capability index for each of the 14 representative terrestrial wildlife species, provided as separate data layers for each species.
+See the DSL species documentation for a detailed description of the landscape capability index and associated data products, including links to abstracts of each species' landscape capability model.
 The layer names are prefixed by the species acronym (e.g., blbwLc.tif for the blackburnian warbler landscape capability index).
 Landscape capability is an integrated measure of habitat capability, climate suitability and species' prevalence, and is based on a unique model developed for each species (see the separate abstracts to learn more about each species' model).
-Note, there are several different landscape capability indices that reflect different decisions (or assumptions) regarding how to incorporate current versus future land use and climate changes (see DSL documentation).
+Note, there are several different landscape capability indices that reflect different decisions (or assumptions) regarding how to incorporate current versus future land use and climate changes (see DSL species documentation).
 The layer provided here is based on the current landscape capability index which does not explicitly consider future land use or climate.
 The landscape capability index for the 14 representative terrestrial wildlife species is a major input to the building of terrestrial cores (see tCoreNet.shp).